ziritrion/ml-zoomcamp/07_project/README.md

 For this midterm project, a binary classification model was trained on the Speed Dating dataset in order to predict the `match` feature.

 3 models were trained: a Decision Tree, a Random Forest and a Gradient Boosting model.
 Out of the 3, Gradient Boosting was the model with the better performance (using the XGBoost library).
-A trained
+A pretrained model is provided in the file `model.bin`, which can be loaded with `pickle`.

+The exploratory data analysis and model selection was done with the help of a Jupyter Notebook, `notebook.ipynb`.

+The model training script was exported to `train.py`.

+A Flask app was created in `predict.py`, which can be deployed with any WSGI server.
+This project has been developed and tested with Gunicorn, but any other WSGI server should work as well.

+Additional requirement files are provided for local virtual environment set up and deployment.

 # Files